-- No Profit Distribution: Profits of section 8 company to be applied only for the promotion of object of the company for which it is formed and there is a prohibition on payment of dividend to its members.
+- No Profit Distribution: Profits of company to be applied only for the promotion of object of the company for which it is formed and there is a prohibition on payment of dividend to its members.

-What are document required for Section 8 Company registration?
+Document Required for Section 8 Company Registration

 - PAN Card for Indian Nationals (Mandatory)

 - Proof of Identity (Voter ID/Passport/Driving License) (any one)